 We lease certain of our office, operating facilities, equipment and furniture and fixtures under various operating leases, the latest of which expires in December 2012.
 Certain of these leases have free or escalating rent payment provisions.
 We recognize rent expense on our operating leases on a straight-line basis over the terms of the leases, although actual cash payment obligations under certain of these agreements fluctuate over the terms of the agreements.

-The operating leases for our headquarter facilities located in Mountain View, California and our facility located in San Francisco, California expire in the second half of 2009.
+The operating lease for our facility located in San Francisco, California expires in the second half of 2009.